Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 ### Change Tracking Setup

-Azure MySQL Trigger bindings utilize MySQL [change tracking](https://docs.microsoft.com/mysql/relational-databases/track-changes/about-change-tracking-mysql-server) functionality to monitor the user table for changes.
-As such, it is necessary to enable change tracking on the MySQL database and the MySQL table before using the trigger support.
+Azure MySQL Trigger bindings uses "updated_at" and "inserted_at" column's data, to monitor the user table for changes.
+As such, it is necessary to enable change tracking on the MySQL table before using the trigger support.
 The change tracking can be enabled through the following two queries.

-1. Enabling change tracking on the MySQL database:

-    ```mysql
-    ALTER DATABASE ['your database name']
-    SET CHANGE_TRACKING = ON
-    (CHANGE_RETENTION = 2 DAYS, AUTO_CLEANUP = ON);
-    ```

-    The `CHANGE_RETENTION` option specifies the duration for which the changes are retained in the change tracking table.
-This may affect the trigger functionality.
-For example, if the user application is turned off for several days and then resumed, the database will contain the changes that occurred in past two days in the above setup example.
-Hence, please update the value of `CHANGE_RETENTION` to suit your requirements.

-    The `AUTO_CLEANUP` option is used to enable or disable the clean-up task that removes the stale data.
-Please refer to MySQL Server documentation [here](https://docs.microsoft.com/mysql/relational-databases/track-changes/enable-and-disable-change-tracking-mysql-server#enable-change-tracking-for-a-database) for more information.

 1. Enabling change tracking on the MySQL table:

     ```mysql
-    ALTER TABLE dbo.Employees
+    ALTER TABLE Products
-    ENABLE CHANGE_TRACKING;
+    ADD updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
+    ADD inserted_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP;
     ```

     For more information, please refer to the documentation [here](https://docs.microsoft.com/mysql/relational-databases/track-changes/enable-and-disable-change-tracking-mysql-server#enable-change-tracking-for-a-table).
 The trigger needs to have read access on the table being monitored for changes as well as to the change tracking system tables.
 It also needs write access to an `az_func` schema within the database, where it will create additional leases tables to store the trigger states and leases.
 Each function trigger has an associated change tracking table and leases table.

-    > **NOTE:** The leases table contains all columns corresponding to the primary key from the user table and three additional columns named `_az_func_ChangeVersion`, `_az_func_AttemptCount` and `_az_func_LeaseExpirationTime`.
+    > **NOTE:** The leases table contains all columns corresponding to the primary key from the user table and three additional columns named `_az_func_AttemptCount` and `_az_func_LeaseExpirationTime`.
 If any of the primary key columns happen to have the same name, that will result in an error message listing any conflicts.
 In this case, the listed primary key columns must be renamed for the trigger to work.

 ### Configuration for Trigger Bindings